bintracker/bintracker/docs/configuration.md

 # Configuration

 Bintracker's behavior and appearance can be configured in a number of different ways.
 The most common way is to set various configuration options in the [configuration file](#configuration-file-configscm).
-You can also temporarily change these options by using Bintracker's built-in [console](#temporary-tweaks-using-the-console).
+You can also temporarily change these options by using Bintracker's built-in [repl](#temporary-tweaks-using-the-repl).

 The configuration system in Bintracker is very powerful.
 In fact, not just the look and feel, but just about any aspect of how Bintracker works can be modified.
 To learn how to configure Bintracker in more fundamental ways, check out the [Advanced Configuration](#advanced-configuration) section.